PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Introduction

-Various researchers reported two-dimensional (2D) CPP for mobile robots in floor cleaning, bridge crack monitoring, and weed mowing tasks~(Almadhoun et al.,~\maskciteyear{almadhoun2016survey}; Galceran \& Carrreras,~\maskciteyear{galceran2013survey}).
-Veerajagadheswar et al.~(\maskciteyear{veerajagadheswar2020motion}) developed a motion planner for floor cleaning.
+Various researchers reported two-dimensional (2D) CPP for mobile robots in floor cleaning, bridge crack monitoring, and weed mowing tasks~\cite{almadhoun2016survey,galceran2013survey } developed a motion planner for floor cleaning.
 Polyomino tiling theory was adapted to define reference coordinates and generate a navigation path to maximize the area coverage; Real-time experiments in different scenarios tested the planner on a Tetris-inspired shape-shifting robot.
-Hung M. La et al.~(\maskciteyear{la2013mechatronic}) proposed an autonomous robotic system for precise and efficient bridge deck inspection and identification, where a boustrophedon decomposition was applied to solve the CPP problem.
-Lim et al.~(\maskciteyear{lim2014robotic}) developed an automatic detection and mapping system for automatic bridge crack inspection and maintenance; They used an improved genetic algorithm to search for a CPP solution to minimize the number of turns and detection time while achieving an efficient bridge inspection.
-Danial Pour Arab et al.~(\maskciteyear{pour2022complete}) presented a CPP algorithm providing the optimal movements over an agricultural field.
+Hung M. La et al.~\cite{la2013mechatronic} proposed an autonomous robotic system for precise and efficient bridge deck inspection and identification, where a boustrophedon decomposition was applied to solve the CPP problem.
+Lim et al.~\cite{lim2014robotic} developed an automatic detection and mapping system for automatic bridge crack inspection and maintenance; They used an improved genetic algorithm to search for a CPP solution to minimize the number of turns and detection time while achieving an efficient bridge inspection.
+Danial Pour Arab et al.~\cite{pour2022complete} presented a CPP algorithm providing the optimal movements over an agricultural field.
 First, tree exploration was applied to find all potential solutions meeting predefined requirements, and then, a similarity comparison was proposed to find the best solution for minimizing overlaps, path length, and overall travel time.